 Nicotine is a highly addictive substance found in tobacco products.
-There are approximately 50 million people in America who are addicted to some type of tobacco product, including cigarettes, cigars, chewing tobacco and snuff.
+There are approximately 50 million people in America who are addicted to some type of tobacco product, including cigarettes, cigars, chewing tobacco, and snuff.

 Millions of people make the choice to quit every year.
 Having the desire to quit using tobacco is the first and most important step toward recovery.
-Take the next steps to kick your nicotine addiction.

-Nicotine Effects and Abuse
+Nicotine Effects And Abuse

 Nicotine abuse is unique because the drug’s intoxicating effects are less intense than most other substances.
-Although it is a stimulant, nicotine doesn’t produce the high levels of energy or euphoria that drugs like cocaine do.
+Although it is a Stimulant, Nicotine doesn’t produce the high levels of energy or euphoria that drugs like Cocaine do.
 Nicotine does, however, stimulate adrenal glands, which causes a rise in blood pressure and respiration.

 For those who started smoking at a young age, quitting later in life can be even harder.